How to Drive the Road to the Isles in Scotland?

 Is the Road to the Isles paved?

-Located on the western coast of North Scotland, the road (officially known as the A830 road) is entirely paved, running through wild landscapes and undulating Highland heights.
+Located on the western coast of North Scotland, the road (officially known as the A830 road) is entirely paved, running through wild landscapes and the Highland heights.
 Along this scenic route, made famous by a song, there are lots of places to stop.
 The best time to drive it is spring and fall to avoid the crowds.

 Is the Road to the Isles in Scotland worth it?